Presented by

 This course will provide a comprehensive overview of cosmetogivilance in Europe, the USA and the Rest of the World (ROW).
 It will provide key guidance for manufacturers and distributors on how to comply with the regulatory requirements, and will be valuable for pharmaceutical and medical device companies looking to access the cosmetic market.

-The regulations for cosmetic products globally have been in place for nearly 50 years and have been changing and growing worldwide.
-Previously there had not been a requirement to test cosmetics in the same manner as medicines because of perceived lack of effect or ‘danger’ to the consumer.
+The regulations for cosmetic products worldwide have been in place for nearly 50 years and continue to evolve and expand across different regions.
+Historically, cosmetics were not required to undergo testing in the same way as medicinal products, largely due to the perceived minimal effect or ‘risk’ to the consumer.
+The same was true for safety reporting.

-This course will provide a comprehensive overview of Cosmetovigilance in Europe, the USA and the Rest of the World (ROW).
-It will cover the applicable legislation, the regulatory requirements, what needs to be reported, the role of the Responsible Person, borderline products and promotional claims.
+This course delivers a comprehensive overview of Cosmetovigilance across Europe, the USA, and the Rest of the World (ROW).
+It explores the relevant legislation, regulatory requirements, reporting obligations, the role of the Responsible Person, as well as borderline products and promotional claims.

-Essentially it will provide key guidance for manufacturers and distributors on how to comply with the regulatory requirements, and will be valuable for pharmaceutical and medical device companies looking to access the cosmetic market.
+Overall, the course provides essential guidance for manufacturers and distributors seeking to understand and comply with global regulatory requirements.
+It is also highly valuable for pharmaceutical and medical device companies looking to expand into the cosmetic market.

-Graeme Ladds, Director of PharSafer, has over 30 years’ experience working in the pharmaceutical industry.
-Having started his career at Ashbourne Pharmaceuticals in 1989 as Head of Drug Safety & Medical Information, he went on to become Head of Global Pharmacovigilance at Shire Pharmaceuticals.
-He then set up his consultancy and specialist CRO company, PharSafer Associates Ltd, where he has been involved in establishing pharmacovigilance in companies, performing audits across Europe and the USA, SOP writing, acting as QP for companies, and helping with regulatory inspections.
+Graeme Ladds, Director of PharSafer, has over 30 years’ experience in the pharmaceutical industry.
+He began his career in 1989 at Ashbourne Pharmaceuticals as Head of Drug Safety & Medical Information, before going on to become Head of Global Pharmacovigilance at Shire Pharmaceuticals.

 NEW higher discounts for multiple bookings - bring your colleagues to make your training budget go further: